Chicken Plants See Little Fallout From Immigration Raids

 "The industry is totally dependent on finding workers who will not raise issues and who, to a degree, live in fear of the company and they'll just keep their head down and do the work," Berkowitz says.
 "For the last 30 years that's been immigrant labor."

-A quarter-century ago, journalist Tony Horowitz documented the miserable conditions in a chicken processing plant in a Pulitzer Prize-winning story for the The Wall Street Journal.
+A quarter-century ago, journalist Tony Horwitz documented the miserable conditions in a chicken processing plant in a Pulitzer Prize-winning story for the The Wall Street Journal.
 Industry observers say little has changed since then.

 "On a good day, the work is repetitive and stressful," Genoways says.
 "On a bad day, if there's a single mistake made by anyone in a group, there's a high risk of accident."